Last updated on September 5, 2025

 Synergy is the word of the day!
 It’s not just a corporate buzzword in the world of Magic, it’s the lifeblood of every Commander deck and what makes each theme/tribe unique.
 The synergy number guides you as to their usefulness as you analyze cards.
 The higher the percentage, the better.

-Saving Cards to Your Clipboard
+Save Cards to Your Clipboard

 EDHREC helps you keep track of the cards that you want in your decklist.
 In the upper right near the Search bar is a paperclip with a number.
 This is your clipboard, where EDHREC tracks any cards you want it to.

-Step 4: Making Cuts
+*Bonus* Step 4 for Precons: Making Cuts

 How to Add Your Deck to EDHREC